bdpedigo/talks/docs/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

 # Approach

-- Examine affect of proofreading on connectivity estimands,
+- Choose connectivity estimands,
   - e.g. $P(\text{type } i \rightarrow \text{type } j)$, $P(\text{type } i \rightarrow \text{type } j) \circledast \text{compartment}$, etc.
+- For proofread neurons/volume, examine how estimand changes w/ proofreading
+  - Likely need a "proofreading model" for replaying edits in a plausible way
 - Develop quantitative model of this relationship
-  - e.g. predict # of missing synapses in original segmentation, using column as the training data
+  - e.g. predict mean and variance of # of synapses from an $i$ to a $j$ neuron
-- Possible goal 1:
-- Possible goal 2: Apply model to unproofread data, assess variance in estimand, decide if proofreading is worthwhile
+- Apply model to unproofread data, assess how much proofreading would change estimand

 ---